 FlexDeploy with Salesforce

-Traditionally, migrating Salesforce changes across environments is a manual, tedious, and error-prone process.
-It is difficult to tell what needs to be migrated, and there isn’t clear visibility into what has been migrated to each environment, when the changes were made, and by whom.
-Companies have tried various solutions, but keeping metadata in sync between sandboxes and organizations is a time consuming and error prone challenge to say the least.
+Migrating Salesforce changes across environments is a manual, tedious, and error-prone process.
+It is difficult to tell what needs to be migrated across sandbox environments, and there isn’t clear visibility into what has been migrated to each environment, when the changes were made, or by whom.
+Companies have tried various solutions but keeping metadata in sync between sandboxes and organizations is a time consuming and error-prone challenge to say the least.